MJoergen/nexys4ddr/dyoc/ep1/README.md

 * vga.bit : This synthesizes (=compiles) the design and generates a binary file.
 * fpga    : This transfers the binary file to the FPGA and starts the FPGA.
 * clean   : This deletes all generated files and returns the directory to its original state.

+## Congratulations
+And that's it!
+You can now program the FPGA, and it should generate a nice checkboard pattern on the monitor.
+Now sit back and enjoy your succes, the fruits of your labour!
+In the next episode, we will expand on the design, adding simple text to the screen.